sttoracle/ORACASB/README.md

 Then click on the "*Done*" button on the following screen that informs you about the data collection delay that you should expect

-Next, click on   "*Applications*" using the Navigation Bar on the left of the CASB UI .
+Click on the "*Applications*" navigation option using the Navigation Bar on the left of the CASB UI .

 ![](images/CASB/clock-icon.jpg) CASB will now start the initial data collection for the new application .
 You can expect this initial data collection to complete within 30 to 120 minutes.
 While the initial data collection is taking place, the application will be tagged with the “*NEW*” banner in the application list.